 The pace of life on Virgin Gorda is a little slower than what you're probably used to back home, and your every day activities will almost always take place outdoors.
 Aside from the highly sought after attraction in Spanish Town called The Baths, there are several other beaches along the south coast worth checking out, in addition to several national parks.
 Otherwise, tourists tend to spend their days diving, snorkeling, fishing, sailing, and bar-hopping.

-Another good choice for snorkelers is Vixen Point.
+Another good option for visitors who enjoy snorkeling is Vixen Point.
 Located on Prickly Pear Island, Vixen Point is a great spot for many of the more popular beach time activities like beach combing, snorkeling, and swimming.
 Vixen is the most popular beach on the island, and can be very crowded when a cruise ship is nearby.

 Leverick Bay: Leverick Bay is a sparkling velvet sand beach sitting adjacent to a handful of villas and rental properties.
 A pier is on the south side of the beach, after which the beach gets gray and rockier.

-Do you enjoy learning some of the historical roots of the places you visit?
-If so, you might enjoy visiting some of these historical sites during your time on Virgin Gorda.
+In case you enjoy exploring the historical roots of foreign countries, you might enjoy visiting a few of these historical sites during your stay.

-Review the table just below to read more about sites of historical interest on the island.
+Check the table below for a listing of historical sites on the island.

 |Copper Mine Ruins||(284) 852-3650||1.1 mi.
 South-Southeast of Central Spanish Town|